Generalised quantum speed limit for arbitrary time-continuous evolution: QSL For Gain and Loss System

 respectively.
 Using Eq.~\eqref{h1}, Eq.~\eqref{h11} and Eq.~\eqref{h111} the evolution speed of gain and loss system is obtained as

 Then using above quantities the quantum speed limit for gain and loss system can be written as

 In Fig.~\ref{fig:GLW} and Fig.~\ref{fig:GLS}, we have plotted the quantum speed limit of the gain and loss system in weak and strong coupling regimes, respectively.
 For gain and loss system, we find that $T_{\rm QSL}$ depends on value of $\kappa_{+}=\frac{\gamma_G+\gamma_L}{2}$.
-When gain or loss becomes zero which leads to decrease in value of $\kappa_{+}$, as a result $T_{\rm QSL}$ decreases.
+When gain or loss becomes zero it leads to a decrease in the value of $\kappa_{+}$ and as a result $T_{\rm QSL}$ also decreases.
 In both the cases $\kappa_{+}$ is same, therefore $T_{\rm QSL}$ is identical as we can see in figures ~\ref{fig:GLW} and ~\ref{fig:GLS}.
 In the weak coupling region, we found that the QSL bound is tight for $\kappa_{+}=0.6$.
-Note that if $\gamma_G = \gamma_ L = \gamma$, ${H}$ in Eq. (\ref{gksl}) reduce to $PT$-symmetric Hamiltonian.
+Note that if $\gamma_G = \gamma_ L = \gamma$, ${H}$ in Eq. (\ref{gl}) reduce to $PT$-symmetric Hamiltonian.
 Substituting $\gamma_G = \gamma_ L = \gamma$ in Eq.~\eqref{gain-loss qsl}, quantum speed limit of $PT$-symmetric quantum system can be obtained.
 In Fig.~\ref{fig:GLP}, we have plotted the quantum speed limit of the $PT$-symmetric quantum system both for the case of strong and weak coupling regimes.
-We observe that the quantum system evolves faster in the strong coupling region than in the weak coupling region.
 For the $PT$-symmetric case, the QSL bound is tight in the weak coupling region.